TigerVPN Review In USA 2023

-Despite costing significantly more than a much more renowned VPN like Surfshark, TigerVPN offers below-average customer support and lacks basic security features like a Kill Switch.
+Despite costing significantly more than more best VPN like Surfshark, TigerVPN offers below-average customer support and lacks basic security features like a Kill Switch.
 All in all, for basic usage, TigerVPN is good enough, but don’t expect anything exceptional out of it.
 So, after considering its strengths and weaknesses, I’ve given TigerVPN a 2.5/5 star rating in this review.

-To thoroughly test TigerVPN for its pros and cons, I used my 9 step rating criteria:
+To thoroughly our TigerVPN review In USA for its pros and cons, I used my 9 step rating criteria:

 - Jurisdiction – Where is TigerVPN located?